 7.6.
 Power supply

 7.6.1.
-Perform the sled test described in Annex 7.

-7.6.2.
-Immediately after the sled test, simulate the trigger so as to emit the MSD.

-7.6.3.
-The AECD shall send the MSD and shall produce status indication (if relevant) upon triggering.
-This shall be verified by one of the methods described in paragraph 2. of Annex 9.

-7.6.2.1.
 In the case of an AECD equipped with a back-up power supply, at the request of the applicant, it shall be verified that the AECD is able to operate autonomously for a period of, first, not less than 5 minutes in voice communication mode followed by 60 minutes in call-back mode (idle mode, registered in a network), and finally, not less than 5 minutes in voice communication mode.
 It shall be indicated in the communication document of Annex I, item 10.

-7.6.3.
+7.6.2.
 The absence/presence of a back-up power supply shall be clearly indicated in the information document of Annex 4, item 10.